siemens/tstomp/README.md

 		public setWriteSocketFile {status}
 			set to enable logging. tStomp log is written in tStomp.log . if nothing is set logging is disabled
 ```
-Integration Tests are found in tStomp.tcl.test .
+Integration Tests are found in tStomp.test.tcl .

 # History
+*  Version 0.9 2016-02-04:
+	 * added supervision support: after a connection, no reconnect is allowed within supervisionTime period
 *  Version 0.8 2015-04-18:
      * added support for simple failover
      * signature of execute_thread extended by parameters isConnected, host and port !